irmen/prog8/docs/source/building.rst

         Creates a zipfile with the above in it, for easy distribution.
         This file can be found in ``./compiler/build/distributions/``

-For normal use, the ``installDist`` target should suffice and after succesful completion, you can start the compiler with:
+For normal use, the ``installDist`` task should suffice and after succesful completion, you can start the compiler with:

     ``./compiler/build/install/p8compile/bin/p8compile <options> <sourcefile>``

-(You should probably make an alias...)
+(You should probably make an alias or link...)

 .. hint::
-    Development and testing is done on Linux using the IntelliJ IDEA IDE, but the compiler should run on most operating systems that provide a fairly modern java runtime (11 or newer).
+    Development and testing is done on Linux using the IntelliJ IDEA IDE, but the compiler should run on all operating systems that provide a java runtime (version 11 or newer).
     If you do have trouble building or running the compiler on your operating system, please let me know!

     To successfully build and debug in IDEA, you have to manually generate the Antlr-parser classes first.
     The easiest way to do this is the following:

     1. make sure you have the Antlr4 plugin installed in IDEA
     2. right click the grammar file Prog8ANTLR.g4 in the parser project, and choose "Generate Antlr Recognizer" from the menu.